Izmargad/sugar-star-cansy/sugar-star-candy/content/post/candyfloss-and-oranges-copy.md

 I’ll refrain from commenting on the arrival or departure of “a person of great value”, in the context of the American Election which is taking place today.
 I want to mention that I find inspiration in the clear scientific observation that shines through beyond the political correctness of Yan Wei-te’s observation.
 The core of his observation is clear and concise, enough to have provided scientists with enough evidence to increase the plausibility that was eventually confirmed in 1942 beyond reasonable doubt that the Crab Nebula could be identified as the supernova remnant of the event Yan Wei-te observed and “so humbly” reported on.

-Men of importance come and go, it is however strangely comforting to know the clarity of scientific truth is classic and outlasts the whims of political ideology.
+Men (and women) of importance come and go, it is however strangely comforting to know the clarity of scientific truth is classic and outlasts the whims of political ideology.

 If you want to learn how to capture images and observations like this one, visit [slooh.com](https://www.slooh.com/ "slooh.com").
 On Slooh, professional and amateur astronomers work and play together to make Astronomy accessible to everyone on planet Earth.